bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 1.4.1 =
+* Changed: Supports different formats of block.description #55
+* Changed: Return field name when value not available #45
+* Tested: With WordPress 6.0.2 and WordPress Multi Site
+* Tested: With Gutenberg 14.1.0
+* Tested: With PHP 8.0

 = 1.4.0 =
 * Changed: Convert blockicons to SVG when possible or enqueue dashicons.css #41
 * Changed: Replace / with - in block title for Login/out block #27